Last Updated on January 14, 2022 by Grow with Bovees

 As an expert would have it, the best time for pruning, is during spring (1).
 Experts recommend that you trim your palm tree only 1 or 2 times a year.

-If you need to consider palm tree removal, then tree service specialists say that complete palm tree removal can be carried out at almost any time of year, these companies will also remove the palm tree roots from the site.
+If you need to consider palm tree removal, specialists say that complete palm tree removal can be carried out at almost any time of year, these companies will also remove the palm tree roots from the site.

 Although if you were to want to use the palm wood as firewood, you should maybe do it at the onset of winter.